 - The Earthen Ring.
-Originally, the Cenarion Circle but with Shamans.
+Originally, they were Cenarion Circle but with Shamans.
 Later on, they become one of the main driving forces for good in Cataclysm, after having several pre-expansion storylines dedicated to them.

 - The Argent Circle.
-At the low level game in Classic, they appear to be just one of many other factions...and were one of the driving forces for good in Wrath of the Lich King.
+At the low level game in Classic, they appear to be just one of many other factions.
+They're later one of the driving forces for good in Wrath of the Lich King.

 - Heck, it's actually all over the place in World of Warcraft.

 - In Ys I and II, several minor NPC's that you meet over the course of the two games are revealed in the finale to be descendants of the six priests of Ys, and the first game's Distressed Damsels are really the twin goddesses.

 - Looking for Group does this with the little village up the coast.

 - Every single named character who showed up at any time in the Global Guardians PBEM Universe would be back later to play a larger part in the story.
 Every single one.

 - Sketch Comedy The Onion Movie had just about everyone from the previous sketches appear in some manner in the climax.